 At the big tree, in downtown Manzhou, there’s a bunch of little local restaurants that offer traditional Chinese and Taiwanese dishes at very affordable prices.
 You can get anything from dumplings, beef noodle soup, seafood, big plates of veggies, and beer.
 Just walk around and see what’s on display.
 Unfortunately, few places have English menus, but that’s part of the charm.

 There is a Vietnamese place around the corner, which has quite a few good dishes.
 My personal favorites are the Wonton soup, fried rice, and deep fried spring rolls.

 If you feel adventurous, you should try stinky tofu at #14 Wenhua Road, 2 minutes away from the big tree by scooter.
-The stinky tofu here is one of the best I’ve ever had in my life.
+The stinky tofu here is one of the best on the island – crispy and not too stinky.
 The individual hot pots are also super delicious and hard to beat value-wise.
 Whatever you eat here, make sure to wash it down with a can of Taiwan Beer!

 Fruit Juice Bar

 Simply the best juice bar in the whole Kenting area!
 The fruit are not certified organic, but the owner lady told my wife (actually tells her every time) that her fruit are grown locally, some even on her own land, and they have absolutely no pesticide, zero chemical / GMO stuff done to them.

-The juices are AMAZING!
-You can make your own mix or you can order what’s on the menu (Chinese only).
+The juices are as fresh as it gets.
+You can make your own mix or you can order what’s on the menu (again, Chinese only).
 She’ll ask you if you want to add ginger to your juice… I say go for it.
 It’s good for the liver!
 Enjoy!